ebaymademepoor/ifd_milestone_project/README.md

 ### AIMS:
 The main aims of the project are as follows...

-1)  To allow the user to play a few game modes for them to enjoy
+1)  To allow the user to play a few different game modes for them to enjoy
 2)  To give feedback to the user on their performance in the game dependant on how they perform
 3)  To use the site as a way of showcasing the music I made for the project using FL Studio
 4)  To ensure that I have javascript code that is as fullproof as possible

 The website should also be responsive so that it works across all devices and media sizes.
 It should be intuitive and easy for the user to use.

-USER STORIES:
+### USER STORIES:
 To understand why people might choose to use this site and therefore provide direction on its creation, I created a number of user stories as follows...

 Story 1:  As a member of the older generation, I want to play a memory game to keep my memory sharp!